joaquimmmagalhaes/UFP-Grades/README.md

 # UFP-Grades

-UFP-Grades is a system to auto-notify new grades avaiable for Fernando Pessoa University.
+UFP-Grades is a system to auto-notify new grades available for Fernando Pessoa University.

 # Features!